Free Tips, News & Tutorials Delivered to Your Inbox!

-- Recurring payments, numerous gateways, unlimited pricing models, and coupons are just a few of the marketing and revenue-generating tools available.
+- Recurring payments, numerous gateways, unlimited pricing models, and coupons are just a few marketing and revenue-generating tools.

 - A tool called “social learning” harnesses the power of Facebook likes to better how students see your courses and engage.

-Tutor LMS also has a safe platform with top-notch content security and coding standards.
-It features an ever-growing list of integrations with eCommerce plugins, page builders, and other well-known plugins such as GamiPress, BuddyPress, and others.
+Tutor LMS has a safe platform with top-notch content security and coding standards.
+It features an ever-growing list of integrations with e-commerce plugins, page builders, and other well-known plugins such as GamiPress, BuddyPress, and others.

-The main plugin is free.
+The base plugin is free.
 However, the premium plan for a single-site single license starts at $149.

 - The Pro edition gives you access to the frontend course builder.
-This allows a beginner WordPress user to build courses directly from the site’s front end.
+This allows beginners to build courses directly from the site’s front end.

 - Oxygen and Elementor page builder support gives you a completely customizable site-building experience.

-- With support for text-only material, audio courses, VoDs, and Zoom integration for Live Classes, it covers all kinds of course content media.
+- It covers all kinds of course content media with support for text-only material, audio courses, VoDs, and Zoom integration for Live Classes.

-- For creative and intelligent quizzes, the quiz builder offers 10+ question kinds.
+- For creative and intelligent quizzes, the quiz builder offers 10+ questions kinds.

-- There is a Q&A section as well as Student Forums to help with communication for each course.
+- A Q&A section and Student Forums help with communication for each course.

 - Earnings and withdrawal settings are tracked and monitored in the instructor dashboard.
 It doesn’t go into great detail, but it’ll suffice in most usage scenarios.